Sleeping in Airports

 Post Office – Information not available.

-Prayer Rooms – Clearly marked, gender-separated prayer rooms are available in each terminal.
+Prayer Rooms – Clearly marked, gender-separated prayer rooms are available throughout the terminal.

-Shopping – Duty-free shopping and a large selection of retail outlets are available, some of which are open 24 hours a day.
+Shopping – Duty-free shopping and a wide range of retail stores are available.
+Some shops operate 24 hours.

 Showers – see “Showers” above.

-SIM Cards – SIM cards are sold at bookstores and newsagents.
+SIM Cards – SIM cards are sold at selected retail outlets.

-Smoking – Designated areas are available airside.
-Exact locations are unknown.
-Click here to update the guide.
+Smoking – Designated smoking areas are available airside.
+Exact locations may vary.

 WiFi – see “WiFi/Internet” above.